Christian Kane: Acting

 Kane landed his first acting role in 1997 as one of the leads in MGM's television series Fame L.A. playing a country singer who moved to Los Angeles from Kansas.
-His television roles have included a recurring role in Joss Whedon’s Angel as the lawyer Lindsey MacDonald, the Jerry Bruckheimer-produced series Close to Home on CBS, the TNT television film Crossfire Trail in which he appeared alongside Tom Selleck, and the role of Abe Wheeler in the Steven Spielberg-produced 2005 miniseries Into the West.
+His television roles have included a recurring role in Joss Whedon’s Angel as the lawyer Lindsey MacDonald, the Jerry Bruckheimer-produced series Close to Home on CBS, the TNT television film Crossfire Trail in which he appeared with Tom Selleck, and the role of Abe Wheeler in the Steven Spielberg-produced 2005 miniseries Into the West.
 He starred as Billy Ryan in the MTV movie Love Song in 2000, alongside R&B artist Monica.

-Kane’s appearances on the big screen include the 20th Century Fox film Just Married and New Line Cinema's Secondhand Lions (as the younger version of Robert Duvall's Hub McCann, he has a scar on his upper lip from an injury he received while filming the movie).
+Kane’s appearances on the big screen include the 20th Century Fox film Just Married and New Line Cinema's Secondhand Lions (as the younger version of Robert Duvall's Hub McCann).
+He has a scar on his upper lip from an injury he received while filming the movie.
 He also appeared in Taxi, Life or Something Like It, the Peter Berg-directed Friday Night Lights, and the Warner Bros. baseball film Summer Catch.

 In 2007, Kane was featured in the Carrie Underwood music video "So Small", playing the role of one of the three converging stories.
-In 2009, he appeared in the psychological thriller, Hide, in which he played the lead role of Billy, and The Donner Party which is based on the true story of the Donner Party.
-In 2010, he starred in the romantic drama, Not Since You.
+In 2009, he appeared in the psychological thriller Hide, in which he played the lead role of Billy, and in The Donner Party, which is based on the true story of the Donner Party.
+In 2010, he starred in the romantic drama Not Since You.

-From 2008 to 2012, Kane appeared on the TNT television series Leverage as Eliot Spencer, a retrieval specialist and black ops soldier who teams up with four other specialists to undo the injustices perpetrated upon the helpless.
+From 2008 to 2012, Kane appeared on the TNT television series Leverage as Eliot Spencer, a retrieval specialist and black ops soldier who teams up with four other specialists to undo injustices perpetrated upon the helpless.
 Kane performed all his own fight scenes and also choreographed fights for the series.
 Kane plays the same character in Leverage:Redemption, which premiered in July 2021, streaming on IMDb TV.
-The show takes up the team's adventures 8 years after the last episode.
+The show takes up the team's adventures 8 years after the last episode of the original series.

 In 2013, Kane appeared as JT Maxwell, brother to Rebecca Romijn's female lead Michelle Maxwell on TNT's King & Maxwell.
-He appeared again with Romijn co-starring in the 2014 to 2018 TNT television series The Librarians, based on The Librarian film series.
+He appeared again with Romijn, co-starring in the 2014 to 2018 TNT television series The Librarians, based on The Librarian film series.

-In 2020, Kane starred as Alex Walker on the drama series, Almost Paradise.
+In 2020, Kane starred as Alex Walker on the drama series Almost Paradise.
 The second season was released in July 2023.
 In an interview with Tell-Tale TV, Kane described that character as being several of his previous roles on other series rolled into one.